On this page:

-A Health Savings Accounts (HSA) allows you to save, invest and budget for eligible healthcare expenses on a pre-tax basis.
-There are several advantages to establishing a HSA account:
+A Health Savings Account (HSA) allows you to save, invest and budget for eligible healthcare expenses on a pre-tax basis.
+There are several advantages to establishing an HSA account:

 - Reduces your taxable income.
 Your contributions to your HSA are tax-free, so you keep more of your paycheck

 - The money always belongs to you.
-The monies in your account regardless if contributed by you or your employer will always be yours to use – even if you retire or leave Wright State.
-In addition, you can pass your investment onto your heirs if never needed.
+The funds in your account, whether contributed by you or your employer, will always be yours to use – even if you retire or leave Wright State.
+In addition, you can pass your investment on to your heirs if never needed.